 - The Zetasizer APS is a different standalone system which measures about 500 mm x 410 mm x 420 mm.

-All systems with the Zetasizer label require only standard wall outlets, and have low power requirements compatible with standard US and international voltages: 90-240V AC, 50-60Hz, 150W; current: typically less than 1Amp.
-If desired, an Uninterruptible Power Supply (UPS) can be fitted to remove any spikes or noise due to fluctuations in electrical power.
-This is not a requirement and the software does save even partially-acquired data as it is generated, so measurements which have been taken prior to a power failure or other unavoidable error are always saved on the computer.
+All systems with the Zetasizer label require only standard wall outlets, and have low power requirements.
+They are compatible with standard US and international voltages: 90-240V AC, 50-60Hz, 150W; current: typically less than 1Amp.
+If you desire, you can fit an Uninterruptible Power Supply (UPS) .
+This will remove any spikes or noise due to fluctuations in electrical power.
+However, this is not a requirement.
+The software does save even partially-acquired data as it is generated.
+So measurements which have been taken prior to a power failure are always saved on the computer.

 Malvern products are designed to meet international safety standards and Zetasizers carry the CE mark (Zetasizer-Nano-CE-Declaration-of-Conformity).

-The software can operate on any recent computer which uses a Windows operating system.
+The software can operate on any recent computer with a Windows operating system.
 Depending on the software version, this may also be an older operating system version.
-As of April 2016, the currently recommended minimum computer specifications are Intel Core 2 Duo, 4 GB RAM, 160GB hard disk drive, 1024×768 screen resolution running in 32-bit color mode, CD-ROM drive, 1 free USB port, Windows 7 or 8 operating system.
+As of April 2016, the current minimum computer specifications are moderate.
+An Intel Core 2 Duo, 4 GB RAM, 160GB hard disk drive, 1024×768 screen resolution running in 32-bit color mode, CD-ROM drive, 1 free USB port, Windows 7 or 8 operating system.

-The details are always contained in the software update notification which is located on your computer – if you have the Malvern Zetasizer software installed – and can be found at:
+You can always find the details in the software update notification which is located on your computer.
+If you have the Malvern Zetasizer software installed, you can find this document at: